navin-moorthy/Node-Basics/Code Snippets/README.md

-# Hands on assignments  :
+# Code Snippets  :

-1. **Create an Object type in Java Script and add functions & variables to it?**
+1. **An Object type in Java Script and added functions & variables to it?**

     **Answer**